 Economic and Community Development

-Our performance is tied to the economic health of the Southeast, specifically to the prosperity of the communities we serve.
+Southern Company's financial performance is closely linked to the economic health and prosperity of the geographic locations and communities we serve.
 A growing economy means more jobs and a higher quality of life for the people in our region.

-Economic development efforts by our utility subsidiaries to expand and attract business to our service territories average about $7 billion in capital investment and more than 23,000 new jobs each year.
+Economic development efforts by Southern Company subsidiaries to expand and attract business to our service territories resulted in some $24 billion in capital investment and more than 34,000 new jobs in 2015.